Addiction in the Elderly People: Symptoms and Treatment

 - Individual therapy, family therapy, and group therapy

-- Inpatient rehabilitation or outpatient rehabilitation
+- Inpatient or outpatient rehabilitation

 - 12-step programs and other addiction resources